belgattitude/nextjs-monorepo-example/CONTRIBUTING.md

 ## Workflow

+> **Note**
+> Please feature/fix/update... into individual PRs (not one changin everything)

+- Fork this repo on github.
-- Make changes, push and create a P/R on github.
+- Create a branch, make the changes, push and create a P/R via github
-- Please split feature/fix/update... into isolated PR

 ## Checklist